-Our European subsidiary Interface Europe B.V. and certain of Interface Europe B.V.'s subsidiaries have a Credit Agreement with ABN AMRO Bank N.V.
-Under the Credit Agreement, ABN AMRO provides a credit facility, until further notice, for borrowings and bank guarantees in varying aggregate amounts over time as follows:
+Our European subsidiary Interface Europe B.V. and certain of Interface Europe B.V.'s subsidiaries have a Credit Agreement with The Royal Bank of Scotland (as successor to ABN AMRO Bank N.V.) ("RBS").
+Under the Credit Agreement, RBS provides a credit facility, until further notice, for borrowings and bank guarantees of €20 million.